TechWithTy/fastapi-loki-observability/_docs/best_practices/api/reference.md

   -g -X POST \
   'http://127.0.0.1:3100/loki/api/v1/delete?query={foo="bar"}&start=1591616227&end=1591619692'

-List log deletion requests
+list log deletion requests
 bash

 GET /loki/api/v1/delete

-List the existing delete requests for the authenticated tenant.
+list the existing delete requests for the authenticated tenant.
 The log entry deletion documentation has configuration details.

 Log entry deletion is supported only when TSDB or BoltDB Shipper is configured for the index store.

-List the existing delete requests using the following API: bash
+list the existing delete requests using the following API: bash

 GET /loki/api/v1/delete